 LIFESTYLES OF THE RICH AND FAMOUS This brilliant documentary allows viewers to indulge in schadenfreude (Lauren Greenfield)

 Genre: Documentary; Director: Lauren Greenfield; Runtime (in minutes): 100; Distributor: Magnolia Pictures

-- 'Winter Is Coming Live': Who will miss Janos on Game of Thrones?
+- 'Winter Is Coming Live': Can Tyrion be trusted on 'Game of Thrones'?

 - Kim and Kanye: It's their 1st anniversary

 - 15 scary movies we saw as kids... that still haunt our nightmares

 - Summer Movie Preview: 10 must-see documentaries

 - 'Fear the Walking Dead' First Look: 7 photos from the set

 - Cannes 2015: What's buzzing in film and fashion

 - 'Survivor': Meet 20 alums you picked for a 'Second Chance'